United States military and prostitution in South Korea

-During and following the Korean War, the United States military used regulated prostitution services in South Korean military camptowns.
-Despite prostitution being illegal since 1948, women in South Korea were the fundamental source of sexual services for the US military and a component of Korean-American relations.
+During and following the Korean war, the United States military used regulated prostitution services in South Korean military camptowns.
+Despite prostitution being illegal since 1948, women in South Korea were the fundamental source of sexual services for the U.S. military and a component of Korean-American relations.
 The women in South Korea who served as prostitutes are known as kijichon (기지촌) women, also called as "Korean Military Comfort Women", and were visited by the US military, Korean soldiers, and Korean civilians.
-The prostitutes were from Korea, Philippines, China, Vietnam, Thailand, Sri Lanka, Nepal, Indonesia, and the Commonwealth of Independent States (specifically Russia, Kazakhstan and Ukraine).
+The prostitutes were from Korea, the Philippines, China, Vietnam, Thailand, Sri Lanka, Indonesia, and the Commonwealth of Independent States (specifically Russia, Kazakhstan and Ukraine).

 Etymology

 Prostitutes servicing members of the U.S. military in South Korea have been known locally under a variety of terms.
 They have been referred to as "bar girls", "special entertainers", "Korean Military Comfort Women", "comfort women", "hostesses", and "business women".